 **As a rule of thumb, both mixtures need to be about the same temperature when mixed.
 This temperature is typically around 160 degrees.**

 5. Take a immersion blender and mix your water/oil mixture for about 40 seconds to 1 minute.
 Let stand for 15 minutes then mix again for about 30 seconds again.
 Once you notice that the water isn’t separating at the bottom of your bowl after not mixing for a few minutes, you are done mixing.
 This process can take up to 1 hour.
 You can't mix your cream too much so make sure you've done enough mixing before moving on to the next step.

 6. Once your mixture is no longer hot, add your essential oils then pour into containers.

 7. Let containers set for 24 hours.
 Your cream will thicken in this time.

-Use this moisturizer morning and night after cleansing and toning.
-If you prefer to apply an oil to your skin rather than a cream you can always omit the emulsifying wax, water and neodefend.
+You could easily keep this recipe and omit the emulsifying wax, water and neodefend.
 This would be a wonderful facial oil!

 Facial Moisturizing Storage:

 Your cream should always be stored in a glass jar or glass bottle, preferably dark glass.
 This will also keep your cream bacteria free longer.
 Any container that allows you to pump out your lotion is a good idea-this keeps you from depositing bacteria from your hands into your lotion.